 - More heavily discounted: Has been on the market for longer (launched in February 2017).

-If the count of individual advantages (bullet points above) is taken as a guide, the Canon RP is the clear winner of the match-up (15 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the Canon RP is the clear winner of the match-up (16 : 7 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 The above review scores should be interpreted with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
 Hence, a score should always be seen in the context of the camera's market launch date and its price, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, please note that some of the review sites have changed their methodology and reporting over time.